lightmeterio/ControlCenter/translation.md

 1. If your desired language is not listed, then click "Start new translation" to create a new one
 1. Click "Translate" to start translating available words and sentences

+### Applying translations

+Translations which are stored in Weblate are automatically added to Lightmeter software repositories.
+Weblate commits changes to translation files via Git, and then those files are used by Lightmeter software components.
+Updated translations are included in each Lightmeter release -- translations are not updated between Lightmeter updates (you must wait until the next Lightmeter release to use the most recent translations with applications).

+If you want to test the most recent translations between releases, then you can download a development version from GitLab and compile it.

 ## General Translation Guidelines

 Be sure to check the following guidelines before you translate any strings.